NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationSeq/Seq_Tutorial.rst

 *Figure 1: UCSC Genome Browser example with three main annotation tracks.
 Upper track: percentage methylation difference between treatment and control samples for significantly differential methylated CpGs.
 Middle track: RefSeq gene structure.
 Lower track: CpG Island location.*

-Exactly how to produce these plots is out of the scope of these exercises, but I encourage you to try it later with for example the bedgraph of all differentially methylated CpGs.
+Exactly how to produce these plots is out of the scope of these exercises, but I encourage you to try it later with - for example - the bedgraph of all differentially methylated CpGs.

 Alternative workflows
 ---------------------

+DSS
-DSS beta-binomial models with empirical Bayes for moderating dispersion.
+   beta-binomial models with empirical Bayes for moderating dispersion.
+BSseq
-BSseq Regional differential methylation analysis using smoothing and linear-regression-based tests.
+   Regional differential methylation analysis using smoothing and linear-regression-based tests.
+BiSeq
-BiSeq Regional differential methylation analysis using beta-binomial models.
+   Regional differential methylation analysis using beta-binomial models.
+MethylSeekR
-MethylSeekR: Methylome segmentation using HMM and cutoffs.
+   Methylome segmentation using HMM and cutoffs.
+QuasR
-QuasR: Methylation aware alignment and methylation calling, as well as fastQC-like fastq raw data quality check features.
+   Methylation aware alignment and methylation calling, as well as fastQC-like fastq raw data quality check features.